Q: What is the application deadline, and what is the next available term?

 - Official Transcripts (from all institutions attended, scanned and uploaded directly to graduate application)*

 - TOEFL Score Results (international students only - Online)

 *Official transcripts will be requested if you are admitted to our program.
 At that time, students will be required to submit official transcripts to the University Graduate Division Admissions Office.
 Do not send transcripts until you have been notified by the Department.

-Q: What is the UCSD code needed to send exam scores for the GRE (optional) and TOEFL?
+Q: What is the UC San Diego code needed to send exam scores for the GRE (optional) and TOEFL?

 A: UC San Diego code 4836